Jusstss/WordGuessr/README.md

 # WordGuessr
-Wordle game copy in JAVA
+A Java game based on web game "Wordle"